adam-p/yesterday-i-learned/linux.md

 * [Docker isn't for everyone](https://devopsu.com/blog/docker-misconceptions/) but [you made a cheatsheet anyway](docker.md)
 * `ls` supports sorting by size (`-S`), even for recursive lists (`**`).
 For example, `ls -SalR **/*.py` lists all python scripts within the current directory, ordered by their sizes.
 * Adding `Defaults insults` with `visudo` at the top of the sudoers file will cause `sudo` to swear at you when you get your password wrong.
+* Besides `!!`, there is also `!!:n`, which selects the nth argument in the last command.